FredJiangpingfei/EcoScamper/README.md

 Please be aware that this tool is not intended for commercial use.

+## Licensing

+This project is made available under a dual-license structure.

+#### Code License (MIT)

+The source code for this application (files such as `app.py`, etc.) is licensed under the permissive **MIT License**.
+This allows for broad reuse of the software, even in commercial applications.
+You can find the full license text in the `LICENSE` file in this repository.

+#### Data License (CC BY-NC 4.0)

+The dataset (`EcoScamper_data_V2.csv`) is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License**.

+This means you are free to share and adapt the data for **non-commercial purposes only**, as long as you provide proper attribution.

+-   **Attribution** — You must give appropriate credit by citing this work (see the "How to Cite" section).
+-   **NonCommercial** — You may not use the material for commercial purposes.

+For the full legal code, please visit: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 ## How to Cite This Work

 If you use this tool or its dataset in your research, please cite it as follows.
 This ensures that the original work is properly attributed.